v-fedoseev/v-fedoseev/README.md

 📃 An independent researcher: working on a paper on ASMR in service experience (CX). > 2.5k respondents.

-🚈 So I'm interested in research beyond my computer science pursuits.
-That is thanks to a bit of variety in my previous experience:
+🚈 So I'm interested in research beyond my computer science pursuits - thanks to my previous experience:
 - BSc in CS in Russia;
 - Moved to Bulgaria and studied an MBA;
 - Built and managed a web scraper for an Economics research;